drejmin/project-2/README.md

 ## Possible Third Party App
 https://developers.google.com/tasks/quickstart/js

-I want to add Google tasks api to the app to create a to-do list that can work with the notes
+I want to add Google tasks api to the app to create a to-do list that can work with the notes, however it only worked as a personal account so I switched it to embed google into the site.

+I am adding a quill api that allows for rich text input.

 # Restful Routing Chart